rishub-tamirisa/tamper-resistance/README.md

 - `fsdp_v1_utils.py`: Utilities for FSDP v1
 - `training.py`: All training loop implementations, including TAR
 - `utils.py`: Helper functions

+The `red_teaming` folder contains implementations for running all fine-tuning attacks discussed in the paper, as well as an FSDP-supported MMLU evaluation script.

 ### 🛠️ Running Tamper-Resistance Training